Research Integrity and Compliance

 Associate Deans (Research)

-o Where issues cannot be resolved either at Faculty level, or the Executive Dean and the Associate Dean (Research) are in a supervisory relationship, or otherwise have a conflict of interest concerning the publication, the matter must be referred to the DVC(RI) for resolution under University procedures.
+o Where issues cannot be resolved either at School level, or the Dean and the Associate Dean (Research) are in a supervisory relationship, or otherwise have a conflict of interest concerning the publication, the matter must be referred to the DVC(RI) for resolution under University procedures.

 |9.||Submit Publication Information and Materials to the University||